-I’ve had the pleasure of Hellblade: Senua’s Sacrifice two times.
+I’ve had the pleasure to play Hellblade: Senua’s Sacrifice two times.
 The culmination of the first playthrough left me completely broken.
 You know a game is godly when it triggers the ugly cry and you start leaking fluids from every opening on your face.
 Even a few days after completing my initial playthrough, I would still find myself thinking about Senua’s journey.

 To be honest, I didn’t get the story completely.
 Not at first, at least.
 A lot of people don’t.
 That’s because it is formatted in a very unusual way.
 It is less a journey through the real world, and more a journey of the mind.
 The hardest battles are fought in the mind – this is a theme that permeates through the entire game.

 Understanding what actually happened in the game’s reality is almost impossible due to Senua’s mental psychosis.
 But that’s not the point, anyway.
 The point of the game is to tell an engrossing story of love and loss.
-And it achieves this beautifully, not only through its superb narrative, but also by stripping down all unnecessary game mechanics.
+And it achieves this beautifully, not only through its superb narrative but also by stripping down all unnecessary game mechanics.

 There are no tutorials.
 No HUDs.
 No maps.
 No tips when you get stuck.
 Only the voices.
 Those haunting voices that sound too real to be coming from a game.